maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 # The Manialink in the ManiaScript
 It's possible to write some Manialink code in your script.
 This is useful when you want to display some custom information or even to create a complete custom ingame UI.

-If you want to do so, you have first to create a text variable which will contain the manialink and then to treat the manialink:
+If you want to do so, you first have to create a text variable which will contain the manialink and then treat the manialink:

 {% highlight cpp %}
 declare Text MLText = "<label posn="0 0 0" text="This is an example" />";